 Note: The Internal Revenue Service generally does not consider Domestic Partners and their children eligible Dependents.
-Therefore, the value of Scholastic Inc.'s cost in covering a Domestic Partner may be imputed to the Participant as income.
+Therefore, the value of Scholastic Inc.'s cost in covering a

+Domestic Partner may be imputed to the Participant as income.
 In addition, the share of the Participant's contribution that covers a Domestic Partner and their children may be paid using after-tax payroll deductions.

 Your contributions are subject to review and Scholastic Inc. reserves the right to change your contribution amount from time to time.
+Any changes to your contribution amount will be communicated to you in advance.

-You can obtain current contribution rates by calling the Scholastic Benefits Service Center Service Center at 1-888-4MY-BENF (1-888-469-2363) or logging onto https://access.scholastic.com.
+You can obtain current contribution rates by calling the Scholastic Benefits Service Center at 1-888-4MY-BENF (1-888-469-2363) or logging onto https://access.scholastic.com.